codewithmd/modern-js-practice/README.md

 # modern-js-practice

-This is for practicing the JS concepts.
+This is for practicing the ` JS concepts ` .
 I just want to save this codes for later.